oktadev/okta-blog/_source/_posts/2022-01-07-blazor-server-side-mfa.md

 {% img blog/blazor-server-side-mfa/image7.png alt:"Application is authorized" width:"800" %}{: .center-image }

+That's it! if you'd like to take a look at this solution in full, check out the [Github repo](https://github.com/oktadev/okta-blazor-server-mfa-example).

 ## Learn more about working with Blazor

 With Okta securing your application with MFA is easier than ever.
 With a few configuration changes, Okta does the heavy lifting and adds an additional layer of security to your Blazor server-side app.